ncaio/mxmap/README.md

   * RCPT ENUM test;
   * Internal spoof attack.

-All ENUM tests has 2 process.
-First test with domain and second without.
-Basicly you don't need a dicionary file for it, mxmap use postmaster account by default.
-From the domain address, mxmap is able to find all mx records.
-If RCPT ENUM is possible, then mxmap will try to do an internal spoof attack, sending an email with BODY "[- MXMAP SPOOFING TEST -]" from postmaster(+domain) to postmaster(+domain).
-But if you want, use --user=user flag to change it.
+All ENUM tests have 2 ways.
+First, a test with domain and a second, without.
+Basically you don't need a dictionary file for it, mxmap uses a postmaster account by default.
+From the domain address, mxmap is able to find all related mx records.
+In the case of RCPT ENUM condition, then mxmap will try to do an internal spoof attack, sending an email with BODY "[- MXMAP SPOOFING TEST -]" from postmaster(+domain) to postmaster(+domain).
+But if you want to change the default user, you can do it using the --user=user flag.

 **PS: x86_64 binary**